Table of Contents

 - Make a copy of the current

-of the next write segment to be created. - Take all segments (both read and write) into a single vector
+highest_indexasnext_index.
+It is to be used as thebase_indexof the next write segment to be created. - Take all segments (both read and write) into a single vector

 - These segments are sorted by both index and age.
 The ages are in descending order